Liz Katz Flaunts Bountiful Cleavage In Floral Shirt, Daisy Dukes & Cowboy Hat As Hopper From ‘Stranger Things’

 “Please feel free to sneak on in, the door is open.”

-This is the second Stranger Things costume this week.
+This is Liz’s second Stranger Things costume this week.
 The Inquisitr reported that she wore an outfit from the Scoops Ahoy ice creamery that featured on the show.